Purchase for Progress: Partnerships

 Programme's sustainability was further strengthened by government engagement in the 20 pilot countries.
 P4P experience proved valuable as tools governments need to support smallholder farmers.
-Government of Rwanda was the first one to adopt a national P4P programme, called Common P4P (CP4P), implemented by the Ministry of Agriculture and Animal Resources (MINAGRI).
-The programme entails buying 40% if the National Strategic Grain Reserve supply from farmers' organizations whose members are smallholders.
+The government of Rwanda was the first one to adopt a national P4P programme, called Common P4P (CP4P), implemented by the Ministry of Agriculture and Animal Resources (MINAGRI).
+The programme entails buying 40% of the National Strategic Grain Reserve supply from farmers' organizations whose members are smallholders.
 P4P was helpful in the government's design of the project and the mobilization of partners who trained participating farmers.
-Other governments followed the lead and representatives of Burkina Faso, Ghana and Kenya engaged with Rwandan government so as to learn how they can adopt similar initiatives.
+Other governments followed the lead and representatives of Burkina Faso, Ghana and Kenya engaged with the Rwandan government so as to learn how they can adopt similar initiatives.
 Following this exchange of information in 2012, SONAGESS, the national food reserve agency of Burkina Faso, committed to purchasing 30% of its needs from smallholder farmers' organizations.
 In Tanzania, WFP agreed to buy directly from the Government's National Food Reserve Agency (NFRA), which, in turn, promised to buy a portion of its supply from smallholder farmers.

 Latin American pilot countries have all capitulated upon the work of P4P; the government of El Salvador has implemented P4P lessons into its Family Agriculture Plan, the Government of Guatemala has created the Triangle of Dignity program inspired by P4P, whose concept was also implemented in the National Food and Security Strategy (2010–2022) of Honduras.
 National Grain Reserve of Nicaragua also started buying food from P4P-supported farmers' organizations.

 Important initiatives such as the School Feeding Programme implemented by governments with WFP support also provided opportunities for smallholder farmers, whose crops were used for the school meals.
-By combining the two initiatives, WFP multiplied the benefits, thus increasing school enrollment, fighting undernutrition, developing government capacity, bolstering local economy and financial opportunities of smallholder farmers.
+By combining the two initiatives, WFP multiplied the benefits, thus increasing school enrollment, fighting undernutrition, developing government capacity, and bolstering the local economy and financial opportunities of smallholder farmers.
 Women farmers are also favoured by this initiative, as Home Grown School Feeding (HGSF) targeted crops usually produced by women.
 HGSF also helped connect P4P-supported farmers and initiatives such as Purchase from Africans for Africa (PAA), inspired by Brazil's national Food Purchase Programme.
-Implemented in Ethiopia, Malawi and Mozambique, P4P-supported farmers sold their fresh and staple crops to HGSF programme.
+Implemented in Ethiopia, Malawi and Mozambique, P4P-supported farmers sold their fresh and staple crops to the HGSF programme.